XS2929/IDB1/PITCHME.md

 ---
 ###<span style="color: #">What puzzles us about their website?</span></span>
 <span style="color: #e49436"></span>
 - No login?
-At least not intuitive
+- Doesn't seem to be restriction on Add, Delete, Edit
 - API doesn't seem to work

 ---